TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 * OG VirtualScroll sample with display of state

 # Virtual List

+* DisplayList needs to be big enough to cover the VirtualScroll viewport client area.
+It can be larger, as long as it remains within the scrollable area.
+* Size client area depends on styling and whether scroll bars are visible.
+Using the overall size of the VirtualScroll. and not worrying about being slightly too large, doesn't work in all cases.
+List is the simplest example.
+Has a large scroll height (so vertical scroll bar displayed) but minimal width.
+Over sizing display list width will result in an unintended horizontal scroll bar.
+* Most general solution is to measure the actual size of the client area and pass that through to DisplayList

 * VirtualList = VirtualScroll + AutoSizer + DisplayList
 * Need AutoSizer because the DisplayList needs to perfectly fit the VirtualScroll client area